MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-adzo-pipelines.md

   * Download PBI Inspector [default rules](https://github.com/NatVanG/PBI-Inspector/blob/main/Rules/Base%20rules.json).
 To customize the rules, add a *Rules-Report.json* to the root of the repository.
   * Cycle through all the report item folders and run Power BI Inspector rules.

-When it finishes, Azure DevOps will provide you with a report of all the warnings and errors it encountered:
+When it finishes, Azure DevOps provides you with a report of all the warnings and errors it encountered:

 :::image type="content" source="./media/projects-adzo-pipelines/errors.png" alt-text="Screenshot showing error report.":::

-Click on the link to open a more detailed view of the two build jobs:
+Select on the link to open a more detailed view of the two build jobs:

 :::image type="content" source="./media/projects-adzo-pipelines/view-log.png" alt-text="Screenshot showing view log button.":::

 :::image type="content" source="./media/projects-adzo-pipelines/report-rules.png" alt-text="Screenshot showing expanded error log.":::

-If your report or dataset fails a rule with a higher severity level, the build will fail, and the error will be highlighted:
+If your report or dataset fails a rule with a higher severity level, the build fails, and the error is highlighted:

 :::image type="content" source="./media/projects-adzo-pipelines/manual-run.png" alt-text="Screenshot showing highlighter errors.":::